Champion female voices to help your accounting practice succeed

-It isn’t always easy-to-spot (especially on Zoom), but over the past few years some shifts have been unmistakeable.
+It isn’t always easy-to-spot (especially on Zoom), but over the past few years, some shifts have been unmistakable.

 We’ve got firsthand knowledge of some of them, like the growing importance of advising clients on the right tech tools.
 Other trends, such as a focus on building communication skills, point to a real evolution in the industry.

 But there’s one trend that, from what we can see, maybe gets a little less airtime than others.

 That’s gender diversity.

 Being transparent about gender